Pobermeier/next13-notes-app/README.md

 For simplicity sake there is no DB involved and the notes are just stored in plain memory and can be fetched & mutated via the api-routes implemented in `pages/api`.

-A live version of this project can be found [here](https://next13-notes-app.vercel.app/).

 ## Getting Started

 First, run the development server: